soulwing/credo/user-stories.md

 repository.

-* Table columns must include the short name for the credential and the date it was added or last modified.
+* Table columns must include the short name for the credential and the date the credential's certificate expires.

 Export Credential in ZIP Archive
 --------------------------------